Fuzzy Name Matching Software: Solving the People Data Challenge

 Can fuzzy name matching run on-premise for regulated industries?

 Yes.
-Person name data is PII in every jurisdiction.
-On-premise platforms like MatchLogic process all name matching within your secured infrastructure, with full audit trails documenting every comparison, score, and classification decision.
-This addresses HIPAA requirements for patient name matching and KYC/AML requirements for sanctions screening.
+Person name data is PII in every jurisdiction, so on-premise platforms such as MatchCore process all name matching inside your secured infrastructure with full audit trails.
+This supports HIPAA requirements for patient matching and KYC and AML requirements for sanctions screening.